The Home Show

 Talk to Chris at the Home Show

-Each year we participate in the most popular home shows in the Twin Cities: The Minneapolis Home & Remodeling Show and The Minneapolis Home & Garden Show.
+Each year we participate in the most popular home shows in the Twin Cities: The Minneapolis Home & Remodeling Show, The Minneapolis Lake Home & Cabin Show, and The Minneapolis Home & Garden Show.
 If you are planning a project or are looking for ideas, a home show is the perfect place to stop in and talk to Chris about your new home, addition or remodeling project.
 (More) (Hide)

 For the last twenty years, I’ve spent several weekends in the winter and spring talking with people at home shows.
-Visitors to the home shows come to look for contemporary home plans, see examples of contemporary residential architecture, and see the latest in Twin Cities home remodeling.
+Visitors to the home shows come to look for home plans, see examples of contemporary, transitional, and traditional residential architecture, and see the latest in Twin Cities home remodeling.
 In the past, when the Minneapolis Convention Center was only three domes and the Spring Home and Garden Show was the only ticket in town, the aisles would consist of a single mass of slow moving people.
 As an exhibitor you didn’t dare step out of your booth for fear that the crowd would sweep you away.
+There are more home shows to choose from now and you can choose the show that is right for you.

 With the expansion of the Convention Center and the explosion of local home improvement shows it’s not always easy to know which shows are worth your time and what to expect from each of them.
 Bigger is not always better and just because a show is in your community doesn’t mean it is worth your time.
 So, let’s break down the best home shows that will give you the biggest bang for your buck and for the time you spend.

-The first show of the season is the Minneapolis Home & Remodeling Show in the US Bank Stadium, February 16-18, 2018.
+The first show of the season is the Minneapolis Home & Remodeling Show in the US Bank Stadium, January 25 – 27, 2019.
 This show is run by the same organization as the Minneapolis Home & Garden Show and features national celebrity guests, local industry experts, and the latest products and services in home design and construction.
 The high quality of the exhibitors will ensure it will be the resource for creative inspiration and helpful advice for all of your home improvement projects.
 In addition, you can catch plenty of other presentations and live demonstrations at the Main Stage, featuring local and national experts in home improvement, architecture, remodeling, décor, and more.
-The full schedule can be found here.
 Making it easier to attend, Metro Transit is proving free light-rail and bus rides to and from the show all three days.
 If all that isn’t enough the stadium is spectacular and the view of the Minneapolis skyline is worth the trip on its own.

 Upcoming Home Shows